apify/apify-docs/sources/academy/platform/get_most_of_actors/actor_readme.md

 ---
 title: Actor README
-description: Learn how to write a comprehensive README to help users better navigate, understand and run public actors in Apify Store.
+description: Learn how to write a comprehensive README to help users better navigate, understand and run public Actors in Apify Store.
 sidebar_position: 2
 slug: /get-most-of-actors/actor-readme
 ---

 # Actor README

-**Learn how to write a comprehensive README to help users better navigate, understand and run public actors in Apify Store.**
+**Learn how to write a comprehensive README to help users better navigate, understand and run public Actors in Apify Store.**

 ---

-- It should also be a "template" for developers developing new public actors so that they have a structure and guidance for writing the readmes.
+- It should also be a "template" for developers developing new public Actors so that they have a structure and guidance for writing the readmes.
-- The goal is to ensure that more people will understand and run their actors.
+- The goal is to ensure that more people will understand and run their Actors.
-- Whenever you build an actor, think of the original request/idea and the "use case" = "user need" it should solve, please take notes and share them with Apify, so we can help you write a blog post supporting your actor with more information, more detailed explanation, better SEO.
+- Whenever you build an Actor, think of the original request/idea and the "use case" = "user need" it should solve, please take notes and share them with Apify, so we can help you write a blog post supporting your Actor with more information, more detailed explanation, better SEO.
 - Consider adding a video, images, and screenshots to your readme to break up the text.
-- This is an example of an actor with a readme that corresponds well to the guidelines below:
+- This is an example of an Actor with a readme that corresponds well to the guidelines below:
   - [https://apify.com/dtrungtin/airbnb-scraper](https://apify.com/dtrungtin/airbnb-scraper)
 - Tip no.1: if you want to add snippets of code anywhere in your readme, you can use [Carbon](https://github.com/carbon-app/carbon).
 - Tip no.2: if you need any quick Markdown guidance, check out [https://www.markdownguide.org/cheat-sheet/](https://www.markdownguide.org/cheat-sheet/)

+>
+> 🦾 **No time for writing?** Our [Readme Generator](https://apify.com/apify/actor-readme-generator) will create a new readme out of thin air following the template below ⬇️
+>

-## What should you add to your actor readme?
+## What should you add to your Actor readme?

 Aim for sections 1-6 below and try to include at least 300 words.
 You can move the sections around to some extent if it makes sense, e.g. 3 might come after 6.
 Consider using emojis as bullet points or otherwise trying to break up the text.

-1. **What does (actor name) do?**
+1. **What does (Actor name) do?**

-    - in 1-2 sentences describe what the actor does and what it does not do
+    - in 1-2 sentences describe what the Actor does and what it does not do
     - consider adding keywords like API, e.g. Instagram API
     - always have a link to the target website in this section

-2. **Why use (actor name)? or Why scrape (target site)?**
+2. **Why use (Actor name)? or Why scrape (target site)?**

     - How it can be beneficial for the user
     - Business use cases